nlp-unibuc/nlp-unibuc-website/content/pages/events/wg1-workshop26.md

-Title: WG1 Workshop on the Multilingual Annotation of the MultiplEYE Texts (AMEYE)
+Title: Workshop on the Multilingual Annotation of the MultiplEYE Texts (WG1 AMEYE)
 Slug: events/ameye

 ### Faculty of Mathematics and Computer Science, University of Bucharest